-In an emergency that will need a call to 911, the child's parents will be notified immediately and asked to meet the staff member at the Emergency Room.
+In an emergency situation needing a 911 call, the child's parents will be notified immediately and asked to meet the staff member at the Emergency Room.
 Again, parents will be responsible for any charges incurred.

 ILLNESS

 The health and well being of your child is important to us.
 Please keep your child home if there is any evidence of illness such as: